Cheng Hoo Mosque

 Cheng Ho Mosque, also known by the name of Muhammad Cheng Ho Mosque, is mosque which the building designs resembles a temple (house of worship of Tri Dharma).
 The mosque is mostly colored with red, green, and yellow.
 The ornaments are rich of antique Chinese influence.
 The entrance resembles the shape of the pagoda, there are also reliefs of dragons and lions made of wax with â€˜Allah â€˜written in Arabic letters at the top of the pagoda.
 The name of the mosque is a form of respect for Zheng, a Chinese Admiral Muslim.
 During his travels to Southeast Asia, Zheng did not only trade and made friendship, also spread Islam.

 Muhammad Cheng Ho Mosque can accommodate about 200 worshipers.
 Muhammad Cheng Hoo Mosque stands on a land area of 21 x 11 square meters with a building area of 11 x 9 meter main square.
 Muhammad Cheng Hoo Mosque also has eight sides at the top of the main building.
 The size or number has meaning; number 11 for the size of the Kaaba when newly built, symbolizing the Wali Songo number 9 and number 8 symbolizes Pat Kwa (luck / glory in Chinese language).

 Cheng Ho Mosque architecture is inspired by Niu Jie Mosque (Ox Street) in Beijing which was built in 996 AD.
 Niu Jie mosque influences can be seen from the design of the top, or the main roof, and the crown of the mosque.
+CVS weekly ad pharmacy deals are the reason people like to see them.
 The rest are of the combination of Middle East architecture and local Java culture.